It’s all too easy for marital communication problems to fester and turn into resentments, and long-nursed hurts.

 You might be fighting far more than usual, or just not talking much at all.
 You keep missing each other’s meaning.
-Requests get missed, misunderstandings are rife, and before long you both feel frustrated.
+Requests get missed, misunderstandings are rife, and before long, you both feel frustrated.

-Sometimes the best way to solve a problem is to take a whole new approach.
+Sometimes the best way to solve a marriage communication problem is to take a whole new approach.
 Maybe you’ve tried the usual advice of “just talk to each other” or “try to see the other person’s point of view.”

 A talking stick means that only the person holding the stick can talk.
-Of course it doesn’t have to be a literal stick, and you don’t have to hit up your nearest hippie emporium (unless that’s your thing, in which case, go for it).
+Of course, it doesn’t have to be a literal stick, and you don’t have to hit up your nearest hippie emporium (unless that’s your thing, in which case, go for it).

 It’s important not to get carried away and turn the talking stick into the ranting stick.
 Say your piece, then gracefully hand it over and let your partner have a turn.

 But what if they were thinking of something else altogether?
-What if you assumed they weren’t taking out the trash because they were lazy, when actually the fact is that they were exhausted?
+What if you assumed they weren’t taking out the trash because they were lazy when actually the fact is that they were exhausted?
 The only way to find out is to ask them.

-Sit down with your partner and take turns to ask each other questions, and really listening to the answers.
+Sit down with your partner and take turns to ask each other questions and really listening to the answers.
 You can ask about specific issues you’re having, or just ask some general questions to get into the habit of listening.

 3. Practice mirroring each other’s words

 It’s not a terrible thing to do – it just shows that our minds are busy and we have a lot to do – but it isn’t conducive to how to communicate better in a relationship.

-So for example if your partner needs to talk about childcare, you might listen carefully and then mirror back “From what I’m hearing, I get that you feel as if you take most of the responsibility for childcare, and that is stressing you out?”
+So for example, if your partner needs to talk about childcare, you might listen carefully and then mirror back “From what I’m hearing, I get that you feel as if you take most of the responsibility for childcare, and that is stressing you out?”

 Do this without judgment.
-Simply listen, and mirror.
-Both of you will feel more validated, and have a deeper understanding of each other, too.
+Simply listen and mirror.
+Both of you will feel more validated and have a deeper understanding of each other, too.

-Our phones are so ubiquitous these days that scrolling through them or answering every “ding” you hear becomes a second nature.
-However, our addiction to phones can play havoc in our marriage.
+Our phones are so ubiquitous these days that scrolling through them or answering every “ding” you hear becomes second nature.

 If you’re always on your phone, or you interrupt a conversation in progress to “just check that” when you hear a notification, it’s hard to be fully present with your partner.